 This specification allows for more than one access method to download the configuration data file to the MTA.

-- The MTA MUST support the TFTP access method for downloading the MTA configuration data file.
-The device will be provided with the URL-encoded TFTP server address and configuration filename via a SNMPv3 SET from the provisioning server. - The MTA MAY support HTTP access method for downloading the MTA configuration data file.
-The device will be provided with the URL-encoded HTTP server address and configuration filename via a SNMPv3 SET from the provisioning server.
+- The MTA MUST support the TFTP access method for downloading the MTA configuration data file. - The MTA MAY support HTTP access method for downloading the MTA configuration data file.